Take a fresh look at your lifestyle.

 Her Demise

-Sayyida Zainab returned to Medina with an unwavering voice calling for justice and seeking retribution for the unjust slaying of her beloved brothers.
+Sayyida Zainab returned to Medina while asking for justice due to the unjust and cruel treatment of her brother and his companions.
 Her powerful words echoed throughout the city, forcing the powers there to request her departure.
-In 61 AH, she and her family embarked on a journey toward either Egypt or Syria.
+In 61 AH, she and her family embarked on a journey toward Egypt or Syria.
 A year after the tragedy of Karbala, Sayyida Zainab passed away on the 15th of Rajab 62 AH.
 While her final resting place remains a subject of speculation, with some believing she was buried in Medina, Egypt, or Damascus.
 It is widely known that she was interred in the latter city of Damascus.
 Regardless of her physical location, Zainab will always be remembered as the hero of Karbala, and we send her peace and blessings as long as the day and night endure.

 1 Comment